jtang3-cmu/Multimodal-Classification/README.md

 * Procedure: For each patient, sort diagnosis dates chronologically.
 For each diagnosis date (D_i) corresponding to stage (S_i), label every scan and visit from D_i (inclusive) up to but not including the next diagnosis date D_{i+1} as stage S_i.

-* Example: A patient diagnosed with Early AMD on 2020-04-01 and then with Intermediate AMD on 2021-04-01 will have all scans and records between 2020-04-01 and 2021-04-01 labeled as Early AMD.
+* Example: A patient diagnosed with Early AMD on 2020-04-01 and then with Intermediate AMD on 2021-04-01 will have all scans and records between 2020-04-01 and 2021-04-01 (not included) labeled as Early AMD.

 ### Image Encoder

 * **Backbone**: RETFound ViT-large (24-layer Transformer, 1024-dim embeddings), self-supervised pre-trained on 736,442 OCT B-scans.
 * **Classification Head**: Frozen backbone + 128-dim projection + ReLU + Dropout → 6-way output.
-* **Training**: 10 epochs, batch size 128, Adam lr=1e-4, ReduceLROnPlateau scheduler citeturn0file0
+* **Training**: 10 epochs, batch size 128, Adam lr=1e-4, ReduceLROnPlateau scheduler.

 ### Tabular Encoder